horans/pardot-form-ajax-handler/README.md

 ### Functions

-PFAH will initialize automatically when `DOM` is ready, however you can manually perform it if forms are loaded into page asynchronously.
+PFAH will initialize automatically when `DOM` is ready.
+However you can manually perform it if forms are loaded into page asynchronously.

 * __`pfah.init()`__:
   + Load default form style (and extra theme).